exposit/discordifpy/README.md

     https://github.com/realnc/frobtads

 4. Download a game that's playable by at least one of the interpreters you've compiled.
-The sample gamedb assumes you've got [9:05 by Adam Cadre](http://ifdb.tads.org/viewgame?id=qzftg3j8nh5f34i2) from the [ifdb.tads.org](ifdb).
+The sample games.txt assumes you've got [9:05 by Adam Cadre](http://ifdb.tads.org/viewgame?id=qzftg3j8nh5f34i2) from the [ifdb.tads.org](ifdb).
 Unzip it, and drop the 905.z5 file into the "games" subfolder.

-5. Open gamedb.py in a text editor.
+5. Open games.txt in a text editor.
 It's already set up for 9:05 and dfrotz.
 But you can add more games if you'd like.
 Sample frobTADs and Glulxe game definitions are included for reference.
 Case matters.
 The uniqueid can be any string without spaces but should be short and memorable.

-  **NOTE:** If you are using frobTads, be sure to put "-i plain" in place of "None" in the arguments field for each TADs game in gamedb.py.
+  **NOTE:** If you are using frobTads, be sure to put "-i plain" in place of "None" in the arguments field for each TADs game in games.txt.

 6. Open discordif.py.
 Change the paths variables to reflect your own path if necessary.
 Change any other variables.